 1. “The Messiah, Jesus son of Mary was only the Messenger of God, and His Word that He committed to Mary and a Spirit from Him.
 So believe in God and His Messenger and say not ‘Three’.
 Refrain: better is it for you God is only one God...”
 (4:171)

 That Jesus is called the Word of God means that He is eternal like God.
-The Bible says Jesus is the Word of God made flesh (Jh 1:18), so He is not only a Messenger of God.
-Jesus, being the Word of God is His Mouthpiece, and anyone who will know what God is saying must hear and obey Jesus or he will be lost eternally.
+The Bible says Jesus is the Word of God made flesh (John 1:18), so He is not only a Messenger of God.
+Jesus, being the Word of God, is His Mouthpiece, and anyone who will know what God is saying must hear and obey Jesus or he will be lost eternally.

 Jesus is also called “the Spirit from God” and “Our Spirit” (21:91).
 The Bible agrees that Jesus was conceived by the Spirit of God inside Mary.
 Since the Spirit of God is God, and God is one, that means the Spirit of God that became the Son of Maryam is God.

 2. “Verily, in the sight of God, the nature of Jesus is as the nature of Adam, whom He created out of dust and then said unto him, ‘Be’ and he is.”
-(3:59)
+(Q 3:59)

-The view espoused here is false and it contradicts the preceding verse.
-Adam was created from dust, but Jesus, being the Word of God is not dust.
+The view espoused here is false and it contradicts the previous verse.
+Adam was created from dust, but Jesus, being the Word of God, is not dust.
 Adam was created, but Jesus was uncreated.
-The Bible clearly distinguishes between Adam who was “of the earth” and Jesus who “is the Lord from heaven” (1Cor 15:47).
+The Bible clearly distinguishes between Adam who was “of the earth” and Jesus who “is the Lord from heaven” (1Cor.
+15:47).
 Adam went back into the dust, but Jesus was taken to Heaven (even in the Quran) body, soul and spirit.

 This refers to Jesus’ death which creates another problem for the Quran.
 It also says Christians will be exalted over all others until the day of judgement.
 Jesus has said “All power is given to me in heaven and [on] earth” (Mt.
 28:18).
-No prophet had the power to deliver men from sin and the devil as Jesus has (Mt.
-1:21, Jh.
+No prophet can make such a claim.
+No man has the power to deliver men from sin and the devil as Jesus has (Mt.
+1:21, Jn.
 1:30).
-This supreme position marks Jesus out as being more than a prophet.
+This supreme position marks Jesus out as greater than a prophet.
 Muhammad is inferior to Jesus because he had no power over death and the grave.